top of page

 Tier 2 Abilities

-Phys rep: A clothespin marked with the players name and tier.
+Phys rep: A clothespin marked with a player’s symbol and tier.

-Limitation: Players can only carry one clothespin per tier, must seek Organizer to collect Pickpocketed items.
+Limitation: Players can only carry one clothespin per tier, must seek an Organizer or participating Merchant to collect Pickpocketed items.
 Requires Game Official to be present.

 Prerequisite: Loot

-Set Trap 1: Rogues learn the ability to set simple traps that cause one wound to the nearest limb of a player attempting to open them.
+Trap Use 1: Rogues learn the ability to set simple traps on an item, door, or container that cause one wound to the nearest limb of a player attempting to open them, that disregards normal armor.
+Along with [Poison Use], traps can be made to not only cause damage but also have other effects, see Tier 3 [Create Poison].

-Limitations: Players can only set 1 trap per Tier at a time.
-Traps are limited to 1 per container, or 1 per 5’ area.
+Limitations: Players can only set 1 trap per Tier per event-day.
+Traps are limited to 1 per item, or container.

 Phys Rep: A purple sticker or ribbon used to denote the in game consumable or item the poison is placed on.

 Limitations: Only 1 poison may be used on each item.
+[Poison Use] can be countered by spells such as [Cure Poison] or [Heal Senses], depending on the nature of the poison.
 Organizers should be informed of a player's intent to use poison in play to facilitate role play and effects.
+You may not apply poison to others’ possessions who do not have [Poison Use], hoping to benefit them.
+Those without [Use Poison] poison themselves within seconds, as they aren’t trained to handle poisoned weapons, for example.

 Waylay: Rogues use Waylay in order to rob, or seize an unsuspecting target player without killing them, it is an intercept or attack from ambush.